Linuxfabrik/mirror/README.md

 * `repoid`: Mandatory, string.
 Repo-ID.
 Can be found using `dnf repolist`.
 * `relative_target_path`: Mandatory, string.
 Target path where the repo should be placed, relative to `base_path`.
 * `createrepo`: Optional, boolean.
 If `createrepo` should be ran on the repo after mirroring or not.
 Only use this if the mirrored repo is not idential to the upstream repo (for example due to `includepkgs` or `excludepkgs` directives).
 Else, you should avoid running it, since it destroys RHEL's module information.
 Defaults to `false`.

-`github_repos`: Optional, list.
-List of repositories to create from GitHub the latest release assets.<br>Subkeys:

-* `github_user`: Mandatory, string.
-The username of the GitHub repo path.
-For example, `'Linuxfabrik'`.
-* `github_repo`: Mandatory, string.
-The repo name.
-For example, `'mirror'`.
-* `relative_target_path`: Mandatory, string.
-Target path where the repo should be placed, relative to `base_path`.
-* `rpm_regex`: Optional, string.
-A [Python Regular Expression](https://docs.python.org/3/howto/regex.html) which will be matched against the names of the release assets to select the correct RPM file.
-You can use `{latest_version}` as a placeholder, which will be replaced by the latest version (retrieved via the GitHub API) before matching.
-Note that the regex should only match one file, as the first matching file will be downloaded.
-Defaults to `'.*{latest_version}.*\.rpm'`.
-* `number_of_rpms_to_keep`: Optional, int.
-Number of older RPM files to keep.
-Note that this simply deletes all older files matching `*.rpm` in the target path directory.
-Defaults to `3`.

 ## Exit Codes